 In some parts of the principality, the Welsh seem to be good users of buses generally and that ensures a none too shabby set of useful services.
 There are a few local services collected here but there are many more than this so I have got some more collecting to be doing.
 As well as additions, I also hope to keep what’s here as up to date as I can.
 If there are any oversights, please do send me a message and I’ll be happy to fix them.

-1C: Caernarfon – Groeslon – Penygroes – Talysarn
+1F: Caernarfon – Cesarea – Carmel – Penygroes

-1N: Caernarfon – Groeslon – Penygroes – Nantlle
+1N: Caernarfon – Groeslon – Penygroes – Talysarn – Nantlle

 Each of these services has a use for exploring the hills west of Betws Garmon such as Mynydd Mawr, Mynydd Tryfan and the Nantlle ridge.
-Only the 1N is a seven day service while the rest operate from Monday to Saturday.
-The 1F and 1M services combine to produce a largely hourly frequency though a look at the timetable is needed to allow for any route deviations and the same comments apply to the 1C and 1N services when you take them as a pair.
-Sunday service is largely two hourly and you need to watch for journey variations.
-Nevertheless, these are worth using as long as you check on things before you go.
+Only the 1N is a seven day service while 1F operates from Monday to Saturday.
+Near two hourly service frequencies are offered with these so you check timetables before you go travelling.

 5: Wrexham – Llangollen ( – Corwen)